 Most older cars won’t do a lot of mileage so I don’t change the oil going by miles.
-I change my oil at the beginning of driving season and again before I winterise it, so 2 lubes a year.steering and suspension ball-joints.
+I change my oil at the beginning of the driving season and again before I winterize it, so 2 lubes a year.

 Changing The Oil

 Changing the oil and oil filter is a simple job you can easily take care of yourself.
-You’ll need a few wrenches, an oil filter removal tool, oil drain and some rags.
+You’ll need a few wrenches, an oil filter removal tool, an oil drain, and some rags.
 The car engine should be warm, it helps the draining process.

 I like to replace the oil filter and the oil pan bung washer.
 The new bung crush washer prevents those irritating oil drips from the bung.

 Oil type is usually marked clearly on the oil cap but you won’t likely find the quantity, your parts store will give you that info.
-Quantity depends on the size of the engine, about a gallon usually does the job.
+The quantity depends on the size of the engine, about a gallon usually does the job.